Altomare/altomare.github.io/content/docs/otrona/otrona_documentation.md

 ---
 weight: 999
-title: "Otrona_documentation"
+title: "Documentation"
-description: ""
+description: "User manuals, technical documentation and more"
-icon: "article"
+icon: "book"
 date: "2024-04-22T13:09:17+02:00"
 lastmod: "2024-04-22T13:09:17+02:00"
-toc: true
 ---

-Here be documents.

 The following table lists the Otrona documentation I know of.
 Some publication numbers denotate an empty binder which is meant to be filled with other publications.

+{{< table "table-striped table-borderless table-responsive" >}}
 | Publication # | Date  | Version | Name                                           |
 | ------------- | ----- | ------- | ---------------------------------------------- |
 |               | 82/06 | 1.2     | ATTACHE Demonstration Diskette                 |